any-docs/css/content/guides/masking/mask_properties/index.md

 The default value of `mask-size` is `auto`, rendering the mask at its {{glossary("intrinsic size")}}, the size at which the mask would be displayed if no CSS were applied.
 The underlying {{glossary("aspect ratio")}} of the mask image is maintained if you set a single `<length-percentage>` value, or two values in the same ratio as the aspect ratio.
 If you declare two values not in the same ratio as the aspect ratio, the mask image is distorted.

-Like with all longhand components of shorthand property, if the {{cssxref("mask")}} shorthand property is set and the value of the `mask-size` property is not defined within any mask layer, the `mask-size` value is reset to its initial value of `auto` for those mask layers.
+Like with all longhand components of shorthand property, if the `mask` shorthand property is set and the value of the `mask-size` property is not defined within any mask layer, the `mask-size` value is reset to its initial value of `auto` for those mask layers.

 If the image has no intrinsic proportion, for example in the case of a [CSS gradient](/reference/values/gradient), the default `auto` is the entirety of the mask positioning area as set by [the `mask-origin` property](#the_mask-origin_property).